Estonia

 Employee Perks

 There are not many perks Estonian employers offer.
 Western and financial/technical companies are usually more generous.
-More traditional and local companies generally understand that ‘salary is your benefit.’
-The following perks some employers offer:
+More traditional and local companies generally have an understanding that ‘salary is your benefit.’
+The following are some perks some employers offer:

-• Additional vacation days – Typical holiday allowance is 28 days of paid holiday (mandatory by law).
+- Additional vacation days—The Typical holiday allowance is 28 days of paid holiday (mandatory by law).
 In the public sector, it’s typically 30-35 days.
 Any extra days would be considered a perk.
-For example, many companies offer additional days as collective holidays when all the staff is away from the office and business is virtually closed down during Christmas and summer.
+Many companies offer extra days off in the form of collective holidays, when all staff are away from the office and business is virtually closed, such as during Christmas and summer.

-• Gym memberships – Supporting employees’ health has always been popular.
-Perks can range from small things such as fruit in the office, but a large proportion of employers also pay for gym memberships and supports employees who want to compete in athletic events such as marathons.
+- Gym memberships – Supporting employees’ health has always been a popular initiative.
+Perks can range from small things, such as fruit in the office, to large ones, including gym memberships and support for employees who want to compete in athletic events, like marathons.

-• Health insurance– 5 insurers now offer this, and €400 per year per employee is free from fringe benefits tax.
-Currently popular, there are 1264 insurance contracts in the market, 10 times the number in 2019 (157).
-Health insurance usually covers in- and outpatient treatments, prophylactic checks, vision, and dental care.
-Massage and/or rehabilitation limits are also available, as well as some other extras.
+- Health insurance – This is now offered by 7 insurers, and €400 per year per employee is not taxed by fringe benefits tax; it has become very popular in the market– there was a total of 1484 insurance contracts in the market in 2024, which is 10 times the number it was in 2019 (157).
+10% of the total workforce had supplemental health insurance coverage.
+Health insurance typically covers inpatient and outpatient treatments, preventive care, vision, and dental services.
+Massage and/or rehabilitation services are also available, along with additional extras.

-• Telecommuting – It’s very popular to let employees work from home, especially those who use a phone and laptop.
+- Telecommuting – It’s very popular to let employees work from home, especially employees who use a phone and a laptop for their work.

-• Personal Accident Insurance – This perk is getting more popular from our point of view.
-It usually covers death, disability, and traumas.
+- Personal Accident Insurance – This benefit is gaining popularity from our perspective.
+It usually covers death, disability, and trauma.
 It’s an inexpensive product to buy.

 Related Government Websites